growthbook/growthbook/packages/back-end/test/integrations/README.md

 ## Caching

 Note a shared cache in your `/tmp/` folder is used for each run.
 If the combination of SQL engine and SQL query itself is identical, the results should be pulled directly from the cache rather than re-generated.

-We even cache connection/query errors to avoid re-running validation for engines that we cannot connect to.
-You may need to clear part of the cache file or edit one of the if statements in the `main()` method of the python script to force re-running for certain engines if they previously errored and you want them to connect and execute.

 ## Other notes